| Title: | Imprecise Imputation for Statistical Matching |

 This method does not require that all variables in recipient

-and donor
+and donor are factor variables, however,

 the imputation methods apply coercion to factor, so purely